 Nephrops directed trawl fisheries are characterised by large amounts of non-commercial bycatch species and Nephrops below MLS.
-However, in FU 32 Nephrops are caught in a mixed fishery where the amount of Nephrops below MLS is small due to the legislated mesh size of 120 mm.
+However, in FU 32, Nephrops are caught in a mixed fishery where the amount of Nephrops below MLS is small due to the legislated mesh size of 120 mm.
 The Nephrops discard mortality from trawl fishing is considered to be high (75%) (Wileman et al. 1999), while it is basically zero in trap fisheries (ICES 1998).

-Nephrops are omnivorous and eat crustaceans, molluscs and polychaetes as well as dead and decaying plant and animal matter.
-Recently, Nephrops have been found to ingest plastic strands (Murray and Cowie 2011).
-Nephrops are preyed upon by many species of demersal fish, like cod.
+Nephrops are omnivorous and eat crustaceans, molluscs and polychaetes as well as dead and decaying plant and animal matter (Farmer 1975).
+Recently, Nephrops have recently been found to ingest plastic strands (Murray and Cowie 2011).
+Nephrops seem to have few predators (Johnson et al. 2013).
+Cod is the most important fish predator, but the species may be predated on also by haddock, anglerfish, some elasmobranchs and cephalopods.

 The species occurs south to Marocco, which suggests that it might tolerate increased sea temperatures in the northern part of its distribution range.
-The 1st quarter mean bottom temperature in FU 32 (from the annual Norwegian shrimp survey) has varied between 6.6 and 8.2 °C in the years 2006-2018 (Thangstad et al. 2017).
-Salinity has varied between 35.11 and 35.26 ‰ in the same time period.
+The 1st quarter mean bottom temperature in FU 32 (from the annual Norwegian shrimp survey) varied between 6.6 and 8.2 °C in the years 2006-2020 (Søvik and Thangstad 2020).
+Salinity varied between 35.09 and 35.26 ‰ in the same time period.